 What is considered an emergency?

-We offer emergency therapy on a same-day basis as necessary.
+We offer emergency therapy on a same-day basis as necessary and when available.
 We leave the decision of whether it is an emergency or not up to you.
 To help you make this decision we'd like you to know the following information: An emergency appointment is a brief visit, similar to going to an emergency room.
-We meet with you as soon as we can on the same day you come in with the goal of stabilizing you in the moment.
+We meet with you as soon as we can with the goal of stabilizing you in the moment.
 The following are types of concerns typically addressed by Emergency Therapy Appointments:

 - Attempted suicide or made verbal or written threats to do so

 - Inflicted or attempted to inflict serious bodily harm on yourself or on someone else

 - Been physically and / or sexually assaulted

 - Heard or seen things that do not exist